 The truth is that nobody really cares for her except a flaky girlfriend back in London and it’s hard for us to care either.
 The story does get interesting when she decides that she is going to bump off Liane after she tries to run off to Ireland for the umpteenth time which made me think we might be heading into Margot Bennett / Shelley Smith territory – but no, there are no big character twists in store and by the time a dead body does turn up, all our reservoir of sympathy is dried up.
 The journey to ‘Talla’ in fairness is handled very well as is the car crash sequence but none the less the final effect is remarkably flat.
 This book left this reader more than a little disturbed as to why Lindop created a narrator that is set up to fail over and over again, leading to a great big crashing disappointment at the end – truly, what was the point of all that?
 However, the movie version is, quite literally, another story …

-This central section is the closest to the novel as Liane is introduced as a fairly similar character to the one on the book though here she is much more obviously unbalanced – here in fact she is diagnosed as being schizophrenic and probably having an affair with stable hand Kieron Moore (a new character).
+This central section is the closest to the novel as Liane is introduced as a fairly similar character to the one in the book, though here she is much more obviously unbalanced – in fact she is diagnosed as being schizophrenic and is much more wayward, probably having an affair with stable hand played by Kieron Moore (a new character).
 Liane is played with a heavy hand by Australian actress Diane Cilento, who rather fails in her attempt at an Irish accent sadly.
 Eventually, as in the book, the two women head off to find her old home back in a small town in Ireland (here renamed ‘Caragh’ presumably because ‘Talla’ sounded too much like ‘Tara’ from MGM’s blockbuster, Gone with the Wind), there is a death that seems to remarkably close to the one that saw Christine prosecuted earlier.
 Was she being set up the whole time?

 DVD Availability: This film is available as a Manufactured on Demand (MOD) release from Warner Archive but as a pressed disc elsewhere, though seemingly using the same very good anamorphic transfer.
 For my review I used the one released in Italy which is bilingual and which looks pretty darn good throughout with just a few scratches here and there.